 Responding To The Notice

-When the tenant receives the Seven-Day Notice to Pay Rent or Quit, the tenant can—no later than by the close of business on the seventh "judicial day" (judicial days do not include the date of service, weekends, or certain legal holidays)—
+When the tenant receives the Seven-Day Notice to Pay Rent or Quit, the tenant can— by the close of business on the seventh "judicial day" (judicial days do not include the date of service, weekends, or certain legal holidays)—

 - Pay the rent demanded by the landlord in the notice and stay on the rental property; or